REAL ESTATE ATTORNEY

-A real estate transaction is not particularly complicated.
-However, there are literally hundreds of issues to deal with and keep track of during the process from contract to closing.
+A real estate transaction presents dozens of issues to deal with and keep track of during the process from contract to closing.
 A real estate lawyer who has conducted hundreds of real estate transactions has the expertise and experience to identify and deal with these issues so that your interests are protected.
 The legal fee to have an attorney represent you is relatively modest, and well worth it for all of the protections you will receive by having an experienced attorney represent you.
-When you ask Jeff Walters to represent you with your home purchase or sale, you will have the confidence of knowing that he is looking out for you from the very start.
-From the time you sign the Contract, through your home inspection, and finally, at the closing table.
+When you ask real estate attorney Jeffrey S. Walters to represent you with your home purchase or sale, you will have the confidence of knowing that he is looking out for you from the very start.
+He will be protecting your interests from the time you sign the Contract, through your home inspection, title report and finally, at the closing table.
 At closing, he will be sitting by your side, thoroughly reviewing and explaining all of your documents, and spotting issues which need to be corrected and addressed to protect your interests.

 1. Sign Real Estate Contract.
 The Buyer and Seller sign a Contract, typically prepared by a real estate agent.
 The Buyer gives an initial deposit.

 2. Attorney Review.
 The three day attorney review period begins when the fully signed Contract is delivered to both parties.
 Both parties then have three days to have the Contract reviewed by their own attorney.